Insights

 • In response to the Administration’s anti-DEI efforts, many organizations are changing their words but not their actions–an approach we call “Quiet Continuity.”
 This approach has tradeoffs that should be considered relative to the alternatives.

 To accompany our own analyses and resources about federal education policy under the Trump Administration, we’ve created this resource hub curating some of the best articles and resources on the Administration’s actions.
-We have prioritized open-access resources, primary sources and non-partisan analyses and we will continue updating as policies evolve.
-The resources include analyses of key Executive Orders as well as more detailed resources for six policy areas we’ve identified as the administration’s education priorities, such federal funding cuts and rollbacks of DEI initiatives.
+We have prioritized open-access resources, primary sources and non-partisan analyses and we will continue updating this as policies evolve.
+The resources include analyses of key executive orders as well as more detailed resources for the majorpolicy areas we’ve identified as the administration’s education priorities, such federal funding cuts and rollbacks of DEI initiatives.

 Click here to read Charting Change, our previous series on the implications of the 2024 state and federal elections on education policy.